odincodeshen/Hey-Dad-Listen-To-Me/README.md

 ## Motivation, It's all about the family connection :family:

-Due to COVID-19 situation, lot of family shift to working from home and long distance learning, parents and kids share the same space for working and studing.
+Due to COVID-19 situation, a lot of families shift to working from home and long distance learning.
+Working parents and kids share the same space for working and studying.
-For parents, it's good to take care you kids belong with you but some of time that's very challenge for me to switch work mode and family mode in the house. <br /><br />
+For parents, it's good to take care that your kids belong with you but sometimes that's very challenging for me to switch work and family mode in the house. <br /><br />
-Thanks for the high internet bandwidth at home, you can actually did all of your work at home with people around the world. <br />
+Thanks to the high internet bandwidth at home, you can actually do all of your work at home with people around the world. <br />
-That's mean you could be possible to sit on your dining table yo watch you computer from 7am morning until 9pm for one and one conf. calls without look and talk with your family. :sob: <br /> <br />
+That means you could sit on your dining table and watch your computer from 7am morning until 9pm for one and one conf. calls without looking and talking with your family. :sob: <br /> <br />
-Because that, I'd like to create an interest interactivity program with kid then when they need to talk with parents then they can swipe or speech a key word to some of tiny machine to give parents heads up.<br /><br />
+Because of that, I'd like to create an interesting interactivity program with kids so that when they need to talk with parents then they can swipe or speak a keyword to some tiny machine to give parents heads up.<br /><br />

-Watch this video about the detail. <br />
+Check this video about the details. <br />

 <a href="https://www.youtube.com/embed/95lYoM273S4
 " target="_blank"><img src="/photos/HeyDad_ListenToMe.PNG"
 alt="Youtube Video"/></a>